avoidwork/tenso/README.md

 ```

 ### Local
-The `protect` Array is the endpoints that will be protected by `local` authentication.
-Do not protect `/`, as it'll block the authentication end points.

-`local` authentication will rely on sessions, so SSL is required for production servers.
+Do not protect `/`, as it'll block the authentication end points. `local` authentication will rely on sessions, so SSL is required for production servers.

 ```javascript
 {